drzh/defor/README.md

 1. mpileup format

-    DEFOR can take the input from mpileup files directly
+    DEFOR can take the mpileup files as input directly

 2. bam or sam files

-    Bam or sam files can also be used as input files. samtools was required for converting the bam or sam files
+    To use bam or sam files as input, you have two options:
+        1. Convert the bam or sam files to mpileup files using samtools, and then use the mpileup file as input.
+Here is an example:
+            ````
+            samtools mpileup -q 10 -d 200 -f hs37d5.fa test_normal.bam > test_normal.mpileup
+            ````
+        2. Pipe the output from samtools to DEFOR programs.
+Here is an example:
+            ````
+            ../bin/calc_deprat <(samtools mpileup -q 10 -f hs37d5.fa test_normal.bam) <(samtools mpileup -q 10 -f hs37d5.fa test_tumor.bam) > test_normal_tumor.dep
+            ````

 ## Output file

 The final output file from the whole pipeline is composed of six columns.
 Here is an example: